 \section{Algorithm and stability}

 In this section, we present our algorithm and provide our main result on stability.
 For a regulation problem, the reference governor is utilized at the beginning to generate a trackable reference trajectory.
 In case of reference tracking problem, the same reference governor can be invoked whenever the target state changes.
-At the beginning, the inner layer weights are randomly assigned and the outer layer weights are set to zero.
+At the beginning, the weights of hidden layers are randomly assigned and the weights of output layer are set to zero.
 A finite size replay buffer is used to store the state and adaptive action pair $(\st_t, \control_t^a)$, where $\control_t^a$ is computed according to \secref{s:outer layer training}.
-The feature basis function $\phi$ needed to computed $\control_t^a$ is time varying and represented by the inner layers of DNN.
+The feature basis function $\phi$ needed to compute $\control_t^a$ is time varying and represented by the hidden layers of DNN.
 Once the sufficient data is stored in the replay buffer, a random subset of it is used to train the DNN with the help of generative network as described in \secref{s:inner layer training}.
-The replay buffer is updated by SVD maximization approach \cite{svd_cl} and DNN is trained after each fixed interval of time.
+The replay buffer is updated by singular value maximization approach \cite{svd_cl} and DNN is trained after each fixed interval of time.
 Once the training of DNN is complete, $\phi$ is also updated.
-The adaptive control component $\control_t^a$ is communicated with MPC, which solves \eqref{e:MPC} to compute $\control_t^m$.
+The adaptive control component $\control_t^a$ is communicated to MPC, which solves \eqref{e:MPC} to compute $\control_t^m$.
 The control $\control_t = \control_t^a + \control_t^m$ is applied to the system.
 The same procedure is repeated after measuring the next state.
 Our algorithm is summarized in Algorithm \ref{a:algo}.